Kick Stress to the Curb

 The number of college students who suffer from stress-related ailments appears to be on the rise.

-According to the National Center for Education Statistics, enrollment in degree-granting institutions increased by 11% from 1991–2001 and another 32% from 2001–2011.
-What’s more, survey data from the Association for University and College Counseling Center Directors suggests that many large institutions have not attained pre-2008 recession budgets.
-The cards are stacked against counseling centers that have lower budgets and fewer resources that must help more students than in the past.
+According to the National Center for Education Statistics, college enrollment increased by 11% from 1991–2001 and another 32% from 2001–2011.
+What’s more, survey data from the Association for University and College Counseling Center Directors states that many large institutions have not attained pre-2008 recession budgets.
+The cards are against counseling centers with lower budgets and fewer resources.